ctb/titus-blog/src/2014-function-of-unknown-genes.rst

 <http://en.wikipedia.org/wiki/Hype_cycle>`__ in the adoption and
 understanding of new technologies -- but that makes it no less real.

-Over the past few years, I've had the opportunity discuss and debate a variety of approaches to characterizing gene function in microbes.
-Since I'm thinking about it, I thought I'd take the time to write down as many of the ideas as I can remember.
+Over the past few years, I've had the opportunity to discuss and debate a variety of approaches to characterizing gene function in microbes.
+Since I'm thinking about it a lot during this meeting, I thought I'd take the time to write down as many of the ideas as I can remember.
 There are two purposes to this -- first, I'm trawling for new ideas, and second, maybe I can help inspire people to tackle these challenges!

 Without further ado, here is my list, broken down into somewhat arbitrary categories.